 Cats are known to sleep for extended periods of time but can be active when they’re not sawing logs.
 If your cat vocalizes at night while you’re sleeping, consider these reasons for your cat meowing at night.

-- Changing residences can cause anxiety, which may present itself in meowing or whining, especially at night.
+- Changing residences can cause anxiety, which may present itself as a cat whining or a cat meowing at night.

 - Kitty is bored and wants you to wake up and play with her.